 Your credit utilization ratio (CUR) is the amount of your total credit that you are using, expressed as a percentage.
 For example, if your credit limit is $5,000 and you have a balance of $1,000, your credit utilization ratio is 20%.

-When you take out a cash advance, it could increase your credit utilization ratio, and this could negatively affect your credit score.
+When you take out a cash advance from your credit card, it could increase your credit utilization ratio, and this could negatively affect your credit score.
 Some financial experts recommend you keep your credit utilization ratio below 30%.
-However, there is no set number that can cause damage to your score, and data doesn’t suggest that your credit score will dip once your credit utilization ratio goes above 30%.
+However, there is no set number that can affect your score, and data doesn’t suggest that your credit score will dip once your credit utilization ratio goes above 30%.
 Generally though it is better to keep it below 30% and ideally below 10%.
-As cash advances often come with fees and higher interest rates, they can potentially increase your credit utilization more quickly than regular credit card purchases.
+As credit card cash advances often come with fees and higher interest rates, they can potentially increase your credit utilization more quickly than regular credit card purchases.

 Payday loans